gbowne1/ProgrammerNotes/connect-to-psql.md

 - postgresql.conf
 - pg_ident.conf

-The config files live in /var/lib/postgresql, but could be in /etc/postgresql Client configs locally may probably be stored in an rc file at ~/.psqlrc
+The config files live in `/var/lib/postgresql`, but could also be in `/etc/postgresql`

+Client configs locally may probably be stored in an rc file at ~/.psqlrc

-Main configuration file: /etc/postgresql/<version>/main/postgresql.conf (e.g., /etc/postgresql/14/main/postgresql.conf for version 14)
-Authentication configuration: /etc/postgresql/<version>/main/pg_hba.conf
-User and group definitions: /etc/postgresql/<version>/main/pg_ident.conf
+These configuration files are located in `/etc/postgresql/<version>/main/` each version of postgresql you have installed will have their own configuration files. (replace or substitute `<version>` with whatever version number you have installed).

 There are some parameters that `postgresql.conf` uses: